All posts by Katherine Amy Vega

 Billie Eilish is another useful comparison.
 In her early visuals, she obscured her body, controlling what was seen, when, and how.
 Where Eilish initially used concealment as a form of control, Carpenter leans into hyper-visibility, positioning her body as the center of the frame.

-Both strategies wrestle with the same question: how do women claim agency in an industry that profits from their objectification?
+Both strategies wrestle with the same question: How do women claim agency in an industry that profits from their objectification?

 And in songs like “Your Power,” from Happier Than Ever, she confronts the dynamics of grooming and statutory abuse head-on, painting a picture of an older man who “played the part” of hero while exploiting a school-aged girl.
 This is a stark indictment of how men mask predation as care.